Higher education students (long stay visa)

 4. Two recent passport pictures, with the name of the applicant clearly written on the back

-5. A nationwide criminal history record (FBI Identification Record) + 2 copies (if not sealed), dated within six months of your date of application for the visa.
-No authentication (apostille) is required
+5. A nationwide criminal history record (FBI Identification Record in sealed envelope), dated within six months of your date of application for the visa.
+No authentication (apostille) is required”.

 Who has to present this document ?